The Hidden Risks of Dental Plaque Build-Up

 Most of us are familiar with dental plaque, that soft and sticky substance that forms a layer on the surface of our teeth and can feel fuzzy against our tongue.
 Plaque is mainly composed of colonizing bacteria in the mouth in combination with food debris and saliva.

 Recently we discussed some reasons why it’s a good idea to pay attention to dental plaque build-up, emphasizing some of the more common and visible outcomes.
 Unchecked plaque can lead to basic problems, and most likely your dentist talked with you about them.
-But the potential ramifications of letting plaque get out of control go beyond bad breath and discolored teeth.
+But the potential ramifications of letting plaque get out of control go beyond bad breath and discoloured teeth.

 Let’s examine some of the less obvious, but plenty ominous, risks of dental plaque build-up, reinforcing why it’s so vital to pay close attention to this aspect of your oral health.